10 Fascinating Cockroach Facts Dr. Jim Fredericks

 - There are more than 4,000 species of cockroaches worldwide,

-including the most common species, the German cockroach, as well as
+including the most common species, the German cockroach, in

 - Because they are cold-blooded insects, cockroaches can live

-without food for one month, but will only survive a week without
+without food for one month, but will only survive one week without

 These facts prove that cockroaches are some of the most